federicoBarra/FeSimpleHelpers/README.md

-# Fe-Simple-Helpers
+# Fe Simple Helpers
-A set of simple helpers for any game.\nRequires new Unity Input System
+A set of simple helpers for any game.
+Requires new Unity Input System